 Price tags on single barrel bourbons can vary widely, and it’s helpful to understand what you’re paying for.
 Rarity, age, and the distillery’s reputation all play a role.
 Don’t fall into the trap of thinking that a higher proof automatically means a better or more valuable bourbon.
 Cask strength is about presenting the whiskey in its most authentic form, straight from the barrel, not just about intensity.
 Set a budget that feels comfortable for you, but be ready to invest when you find a bottle that truly captures your imagination and palate.

-How to Build Your Bourbon Collection
+How to Start Your Own Bourbon Collection

 Building a bourbon collection is less about amassing bottles and more about curating a personal library of flavors and stories.
 It’s a journey that reflects your palate and your passion for the craft.
 Think of each bottle as a chapter in a larger narrative—some tell the story of a specific distillery, others a unique barrel finish, and some, like Mary Dowling’s, tell the story of a resilient spirit who defied convention.
 The goal isn’t just to have an impressive shelf, but to have a collection that you’re excited to share and explore.
 Whether you’re just starting or looking to add more depth to your existing lineup, the key is to be intentional.
 Focus on quality over quantity, seek out bottles that genuinely intrigue you, and don’t be afraid to trust your own taste.
 A great collection is one that brings you joy, sparks conversation, and offers a perfect pour for any occasion.